 One way to look at infant health is to track the number Table 1.
 Number of Infant Deaths and Births, of infant deaths in Hamilton County per month.
 Infant deaths are the death of a child before his or her first birthday.
-In January 2019, there were 10 infant deaths in Hamilton County.
-Five of the infant deaths that occurred in January 2019 in Hamilton County, occurred among Cincinnati residents.
-Table 1 displays the provisional number of infant deaths and births for each month in 2018 and 2019
+In January 2021, there were 6 infant deaths in Hamilton County.
+Table 1 displays the provisional number of infant deaths and births for each month in 2020 and 2021.

-Infant Deaths, Hamilton County 2019 Year-to-date
+Infant Deaths, Hamilton County 2021 Year-to-date